-- 6. On 29 July 2022, while competing at the Belgian Open 2022 event held in Jambes, Belgium (the Event), the Player was required to provide a urine sample for drug testing pursuant to the TADP.
-The sample she provided was given reference number 1073575 and was split into an A sample and a B sample, which were sealed in tamper-evident bottles and transported to the WADA-accredited laboratory in Montreal (the Laboratory) for analysis. - 7.
-The Laboratory detected the presence in sample A1073575 of metabolites of sibutramine.
-Sibutramine is a stimulant banned at all times under Section S6 (Stimulants) of the 2022 WADA Prohibited List.
-Sibutramine is a Specified Substance. - 8.
+- 6. On 21 November 2024, while competing at the ITF WTT M25 held in Kalaburagi, India (the Event), the Player was required to provide a urine sample for drug testing pursuant to the TADP.
+The sample he provided was given reference number 1537845 and was split into an A sample and a B sample, which were sealed in tamper-evident bottles and transported to the WADA-accredited laboratory in Montreal (the Laboratory) for analysis. - 7.
+The Laboratory detected the presence in sample A1537845 of Terbutaline, which is banned at all times under Section S3 (Beta-2 Agonists) of the 2024 WADA Prohibited List.
+Terbutaline is a Specified Substance. - 8.
 The Adverse Analytical Finding reported by the Laboratory in respect of the A sample was considered by an independent Review Board in accordance with TADP Article 7.4.
 The Review Board did not identify any apparent departures from the applicable sample collection and sample analysis procedures that could have caused these Adverse Analytical Findings.
 It therefore decided that the Player had a case to answer for breach of TADP Articles 2.1 and/or 2.2. - 9.
-Accordingly, on 11 November 2022 the ITIA sent the Player a formal pre-charge Notice, asserting that the Player had a case to answer for breach of TADP Articles 2.1 and/or 2.2. - 10.
-The Laboratory subsequently analysed sample B1073575 and reported, on 18 November 2022, that it had detected the presence of metabolites of sibutramine, i.e., the B sample analysis confirmed the Adverse Analytical Finding made in respect of the A sample. - 11.
+Accordingly, on 14 January 2025 the ITIA sent the Player a formal pre-charge Notice, asserting that the Player had a case to answer for breach of TADP Articles 2.1 and/or 2.2. - 10.
+The Laboratory subsequently analysed sample B1537845 and reported, on 22 January 2025, that it had detected the presence of Terbutaline, i.e., the B sample analysis confirmed the Adverse Analytical Finding made in respect of the A sample. - 11.
 TADP Article 2.1 is a strict liability offence that is established simply by proof that a prohibited substance was present in the Player's sample, i.e., the ITIA does not have to prove how the substance got into the Player's system or that the Player took the substance intentionally (or even knowingly). - 12.
-On 8 December 2022, the ITIA sent the Player a formal Charge Letter, asserting that the presence of metabolites of sibutramine in her sample collected on 29 July 2022 constituted anti-doping rule violations under TADP Articles 2.1 and/or 2.2. - 13.
-Given that sibutramine is classified as a Specified Substance under the TADP, the Player was not subject to a mandatory provisional suspension under TADP Article 7.12.1.
-However, the Player voluntarily suspended herself on 14 December 2022. - 14.
-In her preliminary response to the Charge Letter, on 20 December 2022, the Player denied that she had committed the anti-doping rule violations with which she was charged.
-However, she subsequently asserted that the sibutramine could have come from a supplement she was taking.
+Given that Terbutaline is classified as a Specified Substance under the TADP, the Player was not subject to a mandatory provisional suspension under TADP Article 7.12.1.
+However, on 22 January 2025, the Player accepted a voluntarily provisional suspension under TADP Article 7.12.5. - 13.
+On 27 January 2025, the ITIA sent the Player a formal Charge Letter, asserting that the presence of Terbutaline in his sample collected on 21 November 2024 constituted anti-doping rule violations under TADP Articles 2.1 and/or 2.2.

+14. In his preliminary response to the Charge Letter, on 29 January 2025, the Player admitted that he had committed the anti-doping rule violations with which he was charged.
+However, he asserted that the violations were not intentional.